 goal (n.) – something that a person hopes to achieve in the future, an objective

-excitingphilosophy (adj.) – the attitude or set of ideas that guides the behaviour of a person or organization
+philosophy (n.) – the attitude or set of ideas that guides the behavior of a person or organization

 potential (n.) – a natural ability or quality that one has, a talent that practice enables

-skills (n.) – an ability to do something well, especially because you have learned and practiced / practised it
+skill (n.) – an ability to do something well, especially because you have learned and practiced / practiced it

 structured (adj.) – carefully organized, planned, or arranged